intel/torch-ccl/README.md

 # Intel® oneCCL Bindings for PyTorch (formerly known as torch_ccl)

-This repository holds PyTorch bindings maintained by Intel for the Intel® oneAPI Collective Communications Library (oneCCL).
+This repository holds PyTorch bindings maintained by Intel® for the Intel® oneAPI Collective Communications Library (oneCCL).

 ## Introduction